Duksung Women's University: History

 Duksung was officially founded as a college, on the site of the Unhyeongung palace, in 1950.
 During this same year, Duksung Woman's Junior College was established along with the opening of a department of Korean literature and a department of domestic science.
 Dr Song Geum-seon took office as the first president of the school.
 It became a four-year college in 1952.
-In 1984, the main campus was moved to its present location in Dobong-gu.
+In 1984, the main campus was moved to its present location in Dobong District.
 The college became a university in 1987.